How to Create a CV and a Resume

 Your CV or resume is often the first impression a prospective employer will have of you – so make sure it clearly and concisely communicates your strengths and skills.
 Make every word count!

-by Mike Whitmer in Finding A Position on Wednesday, February 22, 2017
+Posted in Getting Hired on Wednesday, February 22, 2017

 The Goal of a Good CV or Resume

 The information you choose and how you present it should build a compelling case for why a doctor should consider you as a prospective associate or independent contractor.
 Be precise, but also toot your own horn (in moderation).

 Your CV or resume should:

 - Establish you as an outstanding candidate

 - Demonstrate and sell your capabilities